Zireaelst/Qubic-ODTU-Blockchain/README.md

 This event is a significant opportunity for Qubic to showcase not only its technological capabilities but also its vision, community-centric approach, and leadership potential within the industry.

-**2. Strategic Partnership: Middle East Technical University (METU) Blockchain Society Collaboration**
+**2. Strategic Partnership: Middle East Technical University (METU) ODTU Blockchain Society Collaboration**

-Our collaboration with the METU Blockchain Society is a strategic initiative aimed at strengthening Qubic's academic and technical foundations.
+Our collaboration with the ODTU Blockchain Society is a strategic initiative aimed at strengthening Qubic's academic and technical foundations.
 As one of Turkey's most prestigious technical universities, METU provides the following added value to this partnership:

 *   **Technical Synergy:** Access to talented students and academics in fields such as computer engineering, artificial intelligence, and mathematics will facilitate a deeper understanding and further development of Qubic's complex technical architecture, including its UPow model and oracle system.
 *   **Academic Visibility:** The society's proficiency in preparing academic papers and technical presentations offers a significant opportunity to introduce Qubic's technology into scientific literature, thereby increasing its academic recognition.